We meticulously record each piece

 The Mural of America explores ten North American cultural landmarks that illuminate the complex artistic mysteries of the past.

-At each of the ten sites, Stephen Alvarez’s photography and the expertise of the Ancient Art Archive’s extraordinary team of anthropologists, archaeologists, and Native American artists offer insights into these artistic wonders, the rich cultures that gave birth to them, and how they remain meaningful today.
+Founder Stephen Alvarez and the Ancient Art Archive’s extraordinary team of anthropologists, archaeologists, and Native American artists are exploring the ten sites’ artistic wonders, the rich cultures that gave birth to them, and how they remain meaningful today.

 1. Petroglyph Beach State Historic Park, Alaska